GreenCUBIC/BioGRID-PPI/Models/DPPI/README.md

 > PROTEIN2,PROTEIN2,0
 > ...
 3. A  **dataTrain/** directory containing files named as the protein IDs found in the .node file without any extension.
-Each file's contents contain the PSSM results table of a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) search for that protein against a database.
+Each file's contents contain the PSSM results table of a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) search for that protein against a database
+    >

-This can be obtained by first downloading the [BLAST+ executable](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and a [BLAST database](https://ftp.ncbi.nlm.nih.gov/blast/db/) and unzipping it, then formatting the db
+    1. This can be obtained by first downloading the [BLAST+ executable](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and a [BLAST database](https://ftp.ncbi.nlm.nih.gov/blast/db/) and unzipping it, then formatting the db
      e.g.
     > makeblastdb -in uniprot_sprot.fasta -out uniprot_sprot -dbtype prot -title swissprot
-- Then make a separate directory named Proteins/ containing the .fasta file for each protein in dataTrain
+    2. Then make a separate directory named Proteins/ containing the .fasta file for each protein in dataTrain
     e.g.
     > head Proteins/PROTEIN1
     > \>PROTEIN1
     > SEQUENCE1
     > head Proteins/PROTEIN2
     > \>PROTEIN2
     > SEQUENCE2
     > ...etc...
-- Then either run the get_profiles.sh provided
+    3. Then either run the get_profiles.sh provided
     > ./get_profiles.sh
     or perform the BLAST search otherwise
     e.g.
     > psiblast -db swissprot -evalue 0.001 -query Proteins/PROTEIN1 -out_ascii_pssm dataTrain/PROTEIN1 -out dataTrain/PROTEIN1-output_file -num_iterations 3
     and format to obtain just the PSSM tables.
     Repeat for test set.

-<i>Note 1: if train data and test data args are the same, a 5-fold cross-validation will **NOT** be performed on the provided data.</i>
+<i>Note: if train data and test data args are the same, a 5-fold cross-validation will **NOT** be performed on the provided data.</i>

 ### Requirements:
 lua